104ambrown/SQL-Challenge/README.md

 # This is viewable in pgAdmin if you right-click [Table_name]>>Properties...>>Columns
 # The Properties box also allows you to change whether a field is allowed to be null, or
 # set a column as a Primary Key.
 I made note of this as it will be helpful later.

+# My next step was importing the data from the CSV files.
+# I right clicked [Insert_table_name]>>Import/Export
+# In the Import/Export window I toggled the Import/Export option to Import
+# In the Filename field I clicked on the ... went to where the CSV files are stored in my
+# local repository and selected the csv that corresponded to the table that we were importing
+# the data for.
+Then I clicked "Create"
+# At the bottom of the Import/Export window I toggled the Header option to Yes and selected
+# "," from the list in the Delimiter field.
+Finally I clicked "OK" and the data was imported.